IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Code the leaf venation generator demo.
  * Add thumbnails for the demo preview.
  * Add a thumbnail generator script for the screenshots (like with imagick).
+ * [Done ]Add a screenshot of the pursuit curves to the README.
+ * [Done] Restore old entry point (src/entry.js) for webpack.
+ * Add a retina detection; initialize the canvas with double resolution on startup if retina display (optional-flag).
+ * Add a test implementation with Hobby-curves (demo?).
+ * Remove the BezierPath._roundToDigits(...) function (replace by Number.toFixed).

 ## Todos for future Version 2 (not backwards compatible)
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.
  * Change the bezier point path order from [start,end,startContro,endControl] to [start,startControl,endControl,end].
+ * Change BezierPath.getPointAt to .getVertexAt (or .getVertAt or vertAt?).
+ * Change BezierPath.scale( center, factor ) to BezierPath.scale( factor, center ) and make center optional (like in Polygon).
+ * Rename BezierPath.adjustCircular to .isCircular, because cirularity does not only affect vertex adjustment.

 ## Browsers support